zero-radiance/zero-radiance.github.io/_source_/content/post/microsurface-transformations.md

 The Jacobian of Eqn.
 18b describes the rate at which one solid angle changes relative to the other.
 The notation has been purposefully chosen to mimic the one-dimensional partial[^10] derivative $\small \partial x / \partial t$.
 Similarly, the one-dimensional change of variables $\small dx = (\partial x / \partial t) dt$ is completely analogous to

-[^10]: The derivative is partial because it implicitly depends on the view direction.
+[^10]: The derivative is partial because it implicitly depends on the view vector.

 $$ \tag{18d}
 	d\Omega(\bm{m})